C Corp vs S Corp: Which Is Right for Your Business?

 The tax picture for an S corporation might look rosier, but there are other benefits at play.
 For instance, C corporations can deduct charitable contributions and offer benefits that aren’t taxed, so long as 70% of the corporation’s employees receive those benefits.

-And, again, many S corporation owners can claim the qualified business income deduction, meaning 20% of net revenue can be deducted to reduce their overall tax burden.
-Individual losses can also be written off of an owner’s tax return.
+S-Corp owners can take advantage of the qualified business income deduction, allowing them to deduct 20% of net revenue.
+Individual losses can also be written off on an owner’s tax return.
 Imagine that Megan and Lakeisha each take a loss in their first year of business, but they’re also working another W2 job.
 Megan’s losses will carry forward and apply to future income from her C corporation, but Lakeisha might be able to deduct her losses against income earned from her other job, her investments and other areas in the year that the loss was accrued.
 Each situation is different, so consult a tax attorney or a certified public accountant with any questions.

 Reasonable Salary Test

-S corporations have the added burden of proving that the salary they pay their owners is reasonable.
+S corporations face the extra challenge of proving that the salary they pay their owners is reasonable.
 If your state tax authority or the IRS thinks that you’re not paying yourself enough to avoid self-employment tax, you could find yourself wrapped up in an audit.

-When setting your salary, it’s important to look at your experience and education, what you do for the business, how much you work, and how comparable businesses pay their workers.
+When setting your salary, it’s important to look at your experience and education, what you do for the business, workload, and industry standards.
 Consider consulting a professional.

 Raising Money